woodcrest-university/community-charter/code-of-conduct.md

 The administration team will review the appeal and make a final decision based on the evidence provided and the best interests of the community.
 The decision of the administration team is final and binding.

-By incorporating this amendment into your Code of Conduct, you establish clear expectations for respectful communication and provide a transparent, step-by-step process for addressing violations.
-This helps ensure that moderation actions are justified, consistent, and less likely to be perceived as unfair or biased.

 _**Note**: The administration reserves the right to interpret and enforce this Code of Conduct as necessary to maintain the integrity and well-being of the Woodcrest community.
 Any decisions made by the administration regarding the application of these guidelines are final._

 ### Additional Notes